DaveBackus/Data_Bootcamp/Markdown/related_courses.md

 **INFO-GB.3306.
 Data Visualization.**  Graphics and the tools to make good ones.
 [Sample syllabus](http://web-docs.stern.nyu.edu/ioms/SYLLABI/Sosulski_INFOGB.3306_Fall15.pdf) and [intro video](https://youtu.be/frwl-YVtmrs).

 **INFO-GB.3322.
-Design and Development of Web Apps.**  Student teams  develop a mobile app connected to some backend web service (twitter , facebook, etc).
-They are graded on both their technical skills and their business plan.
+Design and Development of Web Apps.**  Student teams  develop mobile apps connected to backend web service (twitter , facebook, etc).
+Projects are graded on both technical skills and business plan.
 [Syllabus](http://people.stern.nyu.edu/nwhite/WebappsF2015-MBA.pdf).

 **INFO-GB.3336.
 Data Mining for Business Intelligence.**  Data mining techniques for managers.
 Examines "how data mining can be used to improve decision-making" using "real-world examples."
 Covers the principles and techniques of data mining, including predictive modeling, classification, decision trees, and cross validation.
 Includes hands-on examples, but is not primarily a coding course.